 The tallgrass prairie is one of the earth’s most endangered habitats, having lost 96 percent of its land to agricultural and other human activities.
-To preserve the species found in the region, the Dixon National Tallgrass Prairie Seed Bank (DNTPSB) is focused on increasing collections from species that are integral to the tallgrass prairie biome of the midwestern United States.
-This includes flora of the tallgrass prairie and connected ecosystems such as forests, plus species of importance to the conservation and restoration of the tallgrass prairie habitat.
+To preserve the species found in the region, the Dixon National Tallgrass Prairie Seed Bank (DNTPSB) is focused on increasing collections from species that are integral to the tallgrass prairie ecosystem of the midwestern United States.
+This includes flora of the tallgrass prairie and connected ecosystems such as woodlands and wetlands, plus species of importance to the conservation and restoration of the tallgrass prairie habitat.

 The DNTPSB aims to bank a minimum of one representative sample of every species found in the tallgrass prairie ecosystem with seeds capable of surviving cold storage.
 We are also collecting multiple samples of more than 500 species selected for their importance for habitat restoration.
 Protocols for selecting these species can be found here.
 The goal is to collect seeds of each species from one population in each of the 12 ecoregions represented in the tallgrass prairie.

 Seed collection is an efficient and cost-effective way to conserve the diversity of plant species into the future.
 The Chicago Botanic Garden’s Dixon National Tallgrass Prairie Seed Bank is now available online via the Science Collections database.
 Here, interested parties may search more than 3000 records for their research and education efforts.
 Approximately 250 accessions are added yearly, and each collection is processed and preserved for up to 200 years of storage.
 The seed information is merged with data from the Garden’s Nancy Poole Rich Herbarium and DNA Repository.